The new masters of the universe

 If there is one constant on the economic planet, it is the weight of Canada: it is negligible.
 This does not mean that the Canadian economy is not working, but on the contrary: the main economic indicators testify to this.
 But taken individually, Canadians have very little influence on the course of macroeconomic events.

-Its major corporate giants are banks, oil companies, and telecoms companies, and they are medium-sized at best on a global scale.
+Its major corporate giants are banks, oil companies, and telecom companies, and they are medium-sized at best on a global scale.
 Shopify is now number two in the world in e-commerce after Amazon, but its founder and CEO Tobias Lütke is still no more annoying than Jeff Bezos.
-Co-founder and CEO of Couche-Tard, Alain Bouchard, could be the most influential Quebec businessman on the planet…if only that role excites him.
+Alimentation Couche-Tard co-founder and CEO, Alain Bouchard, could be the most influential Quebec businessman on the planet… if only that role excites him.

 And what about women?